Vaibhav Kaul

-Vaibhav Kaul (born 1991) is a Himalayan geographer, environmental scholar, photographer and painter.
+Vaibhav Kaul (born 1991) is a Himalayan geographer, environmental scholar, photographer, painter, traditional vocalist, and cultural archivist.

 Career

 Kaul is an alumnus of the Environmental Change Institute at the University of Oxford, the University of Sheffield, and the University of Delhi, and a Fellow of the Royal Geographical Society and the Royal Asiatic Society.
-He has investigated socio-environmental change and disaster risk in the glaciated high-mountain regions of Lahaul, Garhwal, Kumaon and Sikkim in India.
+He has investigated socio-environmental change and disaster risk in the glaciated high-mountain regions of Sikkim, Nepal, Kumaon, Garhwal, Lahaul, and Kishtwar-Purig on the Indian subcontinent.
 His landscape art, visual geology and visual ethnography works have been exhibited and published in Asia, Africa, Europe and the Americas.

 Kaul collaborated with the film director Ross Harrison to make Facing the Mountain, a 2016 documentary based on his research on change, risk, faith and resilience in the Himalayas.
 He appeared in An Awakening (2017) and Playing with Snowballs in the Prison of Time (2018), both poetic Anglo-Himalayan art films that he created with the cinematographer John Seddon as part of a video autoethnography experiment.
 Kaul and Seddon also made Mountain, Priest, Son, an award-winning 2018 film based on Kaul's geographical research into the metaphysics of environmental, economic and cultural risk amid rapid change in the Himalayas.